-Quick Check List to Start Summer Training & Deadlines
+Quick Check List to Start Summer Training, Required Forms & Deadlines

-- Complete Athlete Clearance Online by July 15
+- Complete Athlete Clearance Online by the first day of summer practice

-- Complete a Sports Screening Form by July 15
+- Complete a Sports Screening Form by the first day of summer practice

-- Register for XC Stats using registration code @etcross by ASAP
+- Register for XC Stats using registration code @etxctf by ASAP

 SUMMER TRAINING IS KEY TO A SUCCESSFUL SEASON